How To Write an Appendix in a Business Plan

 Best Practices for Your Business Plan Appendix

-• Table of Contents: If you are including several documents in the business plan appendix, include a table of contents for your reader’s easy reference.
+• Table of Contents: If you are including several documents in the business plan appendix, include a table of contents for your reader’s reference point.

 • Confidentiality Statement: If you include credit history documents, intellectual property diagrams or applications, or any other legal documents with confidential information, have a Confidentiality Statement within the appendix to remind your readers that they are not to share or discuss the information within your plan without your written consent.